 Children and young people who are sexually exploited are the victims of child sexual abuse and their needs require careful assessment.
 They are likely to be in need of welfare services and in many cases protection under the Children Act 1989.
 This group may include children who have been sexually abused through the misuse of technology, coerced into sexual activity by criminal gangs or the victims of trafficking.
 Every Local Safeguarding Children Board (LSCB) should put in place systems to monitor the prevalence of, and responses to, sexual exploitation.
-The Department for Education published guidance in June 2009 on Safeguarding Children and Young People from Sexual Exploitation.
+The Department for Education has published guidance on Safeguarding Children and Young People from Sexual Exploitation.

 The guidance states that LSCBs should also ensure that specific local procedures are in place covering the sexual exploitation of children and young people.
 The procedures should be a subset of the LSCB procedures for safeguarding and promoting the welfare of children, and be consistent with local youth offending protocols.
 The identification of a child who is being sexually exploited, or at risk of being sexually exploited, should always trigger the agreed local procedures to ensure the child's safety and welfare, and to enable the police to gather evidence about abusers and coercers.

 Strong links have been identified between different forms of sexual exploitation, running away from home, gang activity, child trafficking and substance misuse, and these should be borne in mind in the development of procedures.
 Procedures should include identifying signs of sexual exploitation, routes for referring concerns, advice on working with other professionals to disrupt sexual exploitation and support victims, and gathering and preserving evidence about perpetrators, as well as how to deal with more complex issues such as those relating to the increasing use of the internet in sexual exploitation.